skoukuntla/PurdueCircle/README.md

-# Purdue Circle - Social Networking Platfor
+# Purdue Circle - Social Networking Platform
 Purdue Circle is a social networking platform that allows users to register, create posts, follow others, and engage with content.
 This README provides an overview of the platform's features, functionality, and usage.

 ## Table of Contents